 - pus in fracture (2)

-- infection in bone after fracture (1)
+- bone fracture wound infections (1)

-- infection as complication of fracture (1)
+- infection in closed fracture (1)

 - infection strength of bone after fracture (1)